Skip to main content

 Observability Overview

-Mastra provides comprehensive observability features designed specifically for AI applications.
-Monitor LLM operations, trace agent decisions, and debug complex workflows with specialized tools that understand AI-specific patterns.
+Mastra provides observability features for AI applications.
+Monitor LLM operations, trace agent decisions, and debug complex workflows with tools that understand AI-specific patterns.

 Specialized tracing for AI operations that captures:

-• LLM interactions: Token usage, latency, prompts, and completions
+• Model interactions: Token usage, latency, prompts, and completions

 • Agent execution: Decision paths, tool calls, and memory operations